fling/seattle/readme.md

 # @fling's Guide to Seattle

 I wrote this guide for friends visiting Seattle.
+Seattle has a lot to offer, but this obviously isn't everything.
+It assumes you are like me and a.) hate dealing with renting cars when you are visiting a city and b.) are too embarassed to be seen with a guidebook.
+With that in mind I tried to keep it organized by neighborhoods and/or things you can do in a day.

-## Getting Around
+# Getting Around

 Our [public transport system](http://www.seattle.gov/living-in-seattle/transportation/transit) isn’t great and doesn’t get you all the way to where you want to go at times (blame all the bodies of water).
 But we have [Car2Go’s](https://www.car2go.com/en/seattle/) everywhere which is a great way to get around.
 You can find and unlock them from your phone and you can park for free anywhere in Seattle.
 I might recommend signing up for an account if you don’t already have one.